-The Martin Research Group focuses on synthesis, properties, and applications of soft and self-assembled materials.
-Our work lies at the interface of chemistry, materials science, and chemical engineering.
-Students in my group are exposed to diverse topics including synthetic chemistry, surface science, polymer structure and properties, self-assembly, and mass transport.
+Research in my group focuses on the properties, and applications of polymeric and nanocomposite materials.
+The work lies at the interface of chemistry, materials science, and chemical engineering.
+Students in my group are exposed to diverse topics including polymer structure and properties, self-assembly, mass transport, synthesis, and surface science.

-Membrane Separations are of significant technical interest due to their low energy requirements and ease of scalability.
-We have been interested in using structured polymers and polymer nanocomposites to create novel membrane separation materials.
-This includes polymer membranes for gas phase separations (e.g. olefin/paraffin, CO2) and porous and nanocomposite membranes for liquid phase separations (e.g. water desalination by reverse osmosis, enantioselective separation of chiral molecules.)
+Membranes have significant potential advantages for a number of industrially relevant separation processes due to their low energy requirements and ease of scalability.
+We are interested in using novel polymeric and polymer nanocomposite materials to create new membranes.
+These include polymer membranes for gas phase separations (e.g. olefin/paraffin, CO2 capture) and nanocomposite membranes for liquid phase separations (e.g. water desalination.)

 The development of polymer morphology during processing is still not well understood.
 This is a serious gap in understanding that prevents the prediction of properties (physical, transport, etc…) and the optimization of processing methods.
-We are developing experimental techniques (X-ray scattering and rheometry) capable of probing the microstructure and morphology development in situ during melt and solution casting of block copolymers and polymer blends.
+We are developing experimental techniques (X-ray scattering and rheometry) capable of probing the microstructure and morphology development in situ during polymer processing (i.e. film casting, 3D printing).
 The goal is to develop kinetic models that will then be refined in order to create a system for the evaluation of novel polymeric materials and the optimization of processing.
-These have applications in membranes, adhesives, elastomers, nanolithography and other areas.
+These have applications in membranes, adhesives, elastomers, nanolithography and many other areas.